 - Constitutional Law

 - Judicial Independence

 - Socioeconomic Rights

-- ASIAN COMPARATIVE CONSTITUTIONAL LAW VOLUME 4: CONSTITUTIONAL RIGHTS (under contract with Hart/Bloomsbury) (edited with Ngoc Son Bui and Mara Malagodi).
+- ASIAN COMPARATIVE CONSTITUTIONAL LAW VOLUME 4: CONSTITUTIONAL RIGHTS (under contract with Hart) (with Ngoc Son Bui and Mara Malagodi).

-- ROUTLEDGE HANDBOOK ON ASIAN PARLIAMENTS (Routledge, forthcoming 2022) (edited with Po Jen Yap).
+- ROUTLEDGE HANDBOOK OF ASIAN PARLIAMENTS (Routledge 2023) (with Po Jen Yap) (link).

-- THE LAW AND POLITICS OF UNCONSTITUTIONAL CONSTITUTIONAL AMENDMENTS IN ASIA (Routledge, forthcoming 2021) (edited with Ngoc Son Bui) (Routledge Series on Comparative Constitutional Change) (link).
+- THE LAW AND POLITICS OF UNCONSTITUTIONAL CONSTITUTIONAL AMENDMENTS IN ASIA (Routledge 2021) (with Ngoc Son Bui) (Routledge Series on Comparative Constitutional Change) (link).

-- TOWERING JUDGES: A COMPARATIVE STUDY OF CONSTITUTIONAL JUDGES (Cambridge University Press 2021) (edited with Iddo Porat) (CUP Series on Comparative Constitutional Law and Policy) (link).
+- TOWERING JUDGES: A COMPARATIVE STUDY OF CONSTITUTIONAL JUDGES (Cambridge University Press 2021) (with Iddo Porat) (CUP Series on Comparative Constitutional Law and Policy) (link).

-- Abusive Constitutional Borrowing: The Latest Legal Iteration of a Political Crisis, Journal of Indian Law and Society (forthcoming 2021) (link).
+- Abusive Constitutional Borrowing: The Latest Legal Iteration of a Political Crisis, 12 Journal of Indian Law and Society 104 (2021) (link).

 - Global Constitutionalism Reconfigured Through a Regional Lens, 10 Global Constitutionalism 331 (2021) (link).